nvidia-holoscan/holoscan-sdk/docs/hsdk_faq.md

 **Q7: Can I save GXF job statistics to a file?**

 A7:Yes, you can save GXF job statistics to a JSON file by setting the `HOLOSCAN_GXF_JOB_STATISTICS_PATH` environment variable.
 For more information on the GXF job statistics, please refer to [this](https://docs.nvidia.com/holoscan/sdk-user-guide/gxf_job_statistics.html) section in the User Guide.

-**Q8: How does the Video Pipeline Latency Tool work?**

-A8:It generates a sequence of known video frames, transfers them back to an input component using a physical loopback cable, and measures the latency at various stages of the process.

-**Q9: Can the Video Pipeline Latency Tool simulate GPU workload?**

-A9:Yes, the tool has an option to simulate GPU workload by running an arbitrary CUDA loop a specified number of times before frame generation.
-For more information on the Video Pipeline LAtency Tool , please refer to [this](https://docs.nvidia.com/holoscan/sdk-user-guide/latency_tool.html) section in the User Guide.

-**Q10: What types of producers and consumers are supported by the Video Pipeline Latency Tool?**

-A10:The tool supports various producers (OpenGL GPU Direct Rendering, GStreamer GPU Rendering, AJA Video Systems) and consumers (V4L2, GStreamer, AJA Video Systems) for different video input/output scenarios.

 **Q11:How do NVTX markers work in Holoscan SDK?**